Commercial kitchen

 Rodents

-• One of the best methods to control rodents in a food establishment is the old-fashioned snap trap.
-Use lots of traps, set up along the walls and in areas where you find rodent droppings.
-You'll need to check the traps regularly and dispose of any dead mice.
-We recommend using them together with a bait station for safety and keeping them out of the view of customers.
+• One of the best methods is the old-fashioned snap trap.
+Use plenty of traps, set along walls and where you find droppings.
+Check them regularly and dispose of any dead rodents.
+We recommend using them inside a bait station for safety and to keep them out of customers' view.

-• For more severe infestations you can use multi-catch traps to catch more than one rodent at a time.
-However, mice are very susceptible to stress, so you'll need to check the traps at least once per day.
-These traps catch mice alive, and under UK law, mice cannot be relocated, so you will need to humanely dispatch them.
+• For heavier infestations, multi-catch traps catch more than one rodent at a time.
+Mice are very susceptible to stress, so check these at least once a day.
+They catch mice alive - and since released house mice rarely survive and usually just return or become someone else's problem, the humane course is to dispatch them quickly rather than relocate them.

 Cockroaches

-• Glue boards and bait traps can be used to monitor for cockroaches.
-Set them up around your restaurant, especially under kitchen equipment and around water pipes.
-This can then guide you to where the infestations are.
+• Sticky monitoring traps and bait traps help you monitor for cockroaches.
+Set them around the restaurant, especially under kitchen equipment and around water pipes, to pinpoint where the infestation is.

-• Do NOT spray for cockroaches in a restaurant.
-Cockroaches will run away from any spray you use, and it will make the problem worse.
-Plus, you run the risk of contaminating food preparation surfaces.
+• Do not spray for cockroaches in a restaurant.
+They'll scatter from the spray, making the problem worse, and you risk contaminating food preparation surfaces.

-• Improving hygiene will go a long way toward controlling the cockroach problem.
+• Improving hygiene goes a long way towards controlling cockroaches.

 Flies

-• Fly screens on windows and doors can prevent house flies and blue bottles from getting in from outside.
+• Fly screens on windows and doors keep house flies and bluebottles out.

-• Inspect food deliveries and dispose of fermenting fruit to reduce the risk of fruit flies.
+• Inspect deliveries and dispose of fermenting fruit to reduce fruit flies.

-• Clean drains regularly to get rid of fruit and drain flies.
+• Clean drains regularly to deal with fruit and drain flies.

-• Flylights and similar electronic fly killers can help trap flies in case of serious infestations.
+• Fly lights and other electronic fly killers help trap flies during serious infestations.

 Stored Product Insects

-• Inspect food deliveries carefully for signs of infestation.
+• Inspect deliveries carefully for signs of infestation.

-• Dispose of any food that appears to be contaminated.
+• Dispose of any food that appears contaminated.

-• Store food, especially dry foods like cereals and grains, in sealed airtight containers.
+• Store dry foods like cereals and grains in sealed, airtight containers.

-• You can use moth traps, insect traps and sprays to kill adult moths and beetles, but always use them according to the label and make sure they are licenced to be used in a commercial kitchen.
+• Use moth traps, insect traps and sprays to kill adult moths and beetles - always following the label and only where they're approved for use in a commercial kitchen.

 Ants

-• Good hygiene practices reduce the risk of ants.
+• Good hygiene reduces the risk of ants.

-• Most ants will be coming from outside.
-Try to locate the nest and treat it directly for more effective pest control and less risk of pesticide contamination.
+• Most ants come from outside, so try to locate the nest and treat it directly - more effective, and with less risk of pesticide contamination indoors.

 • Food-grade diatomaceous earth can be effective against ants and is safe to use in kitchens.